-Exploring Art-Based Therapy For Older Individuals
+Exploring Art Therapy For Older Adults

-Medically reviewed by Julie Dodson
+Medically reviewed by Julie Dodson, MA, LCSW

-Updated March 23, 2024by BetterHelp Editorial Team
+Updated November 5, 2024by BetterHelp Editorial Team

-Content warning: Please be advised, the below article might mention trauma-related topics that could be triggering to the reader.
-Please see our Get Help Now page for more immediate resources.
+Please be advised, the below article might mention trauma-related topics that include suicide, substance use, or abuse which could be triggering to the reader.

 As we age, we often lose the freedom and joy in creating art that we experienced as children.
 Engaging in active art making as adults, however, can still be therapeutic and beneficial for personal growth, regardless of artistic talent.
 Art therapy sessions, facilitated by art therapists, focus on self expression and the applied psychological theory behind the creative process.
-These sessions provide a safe space for individuals of different age groups to explore their emotions and thoughts through various art forms, enhancing their quality of life and overall well-being.
+Art therapy sessions provide a safe space for individuals of different age groups to explore their emotions and thoughts through various art forms, enhancing their quality of life and overall well-being.

 Through thought processes, art therapy can help people in many ways, from better communication and problem-solving skills to developing a better understanding of themselves and their relationships with others.
 It can be used to work through emotions or stress, trauma or abuse, depression, or anxiety.
 Art therapy also provides an opportunity for self-expression without having to use words.